New Catholic Encyclopedia

-The New Catholic Encyclopedia (NCE) is a multi-volume reference work on Roman Catholic history and belief edited by the faculty of The Catholic University of America.
-The NCE was originally published by McGraw-Hill in 1967.
-A second edition, which gave up the articles more reminiscent of a general encyclopedia, was published in 2002.
+The New Catholic Encyclopedia (NCE) is a multi-volume reference work on Roman Catholic history and belief edited by the faculty of the Catholic University of America in Washington, D.C.
+The NCE was originally published in 1967 by McGraw-Hill in New York City.
+A second edition, which discarded articles more reminiscent of a general encyclopedia, was published in 2002.

-It was intended by the faculty to become, like its predecessor the 1914 Catholic Encyclopedia, a standard reference work for students, teachers, librarians, journalists, and general readers interested in the history, doctrine, practices, and people of the Catholic faith.
-However, unlike its predecessor, its first edition also contained more general articles on science, education, and the liberal arts.
-The 2002 edition of the NCE was listed as one of Library Journals "Best Reference Sources" for 2003.
+Like the original Catholic Encyclopedia, published from 1907–1914, the NCE was meant to be a standard library reference work for clergy, laity, students, teachers, librarians, journalists, and general readers interested in the history, doctrine, practices, and people of the Roman Catholic faith.
+The 1967 edition added more general and expanded articles on science, education, and the liberal arts plus ecumenism, reflecting the Second Vatican Council of 1962-65.
+The 2002 edition was listed as one of the academic periodical Library Journal's recommended "Best Reference Sources" for 2003.